Academic Program 2022-2023 FAQs

 Take a look at these sample schedules to see a few of the ways students can customize their program to reach their goals.

-How does the 7-Term schedule work?
+How does the 7-Term Calendar work?

 The academic year—late August-early June—is divided into 7 terms, each 24 days long, or about 5 weeks.

-A single term of a class or other activity is a “mod,” with individual courses ranging from 1 to 3 mods in length, providing the right amount of time to dig into each subject.
+A single term of a class or other activity is a module or “mod,” with individual courses ranging from 1 to 3 mods in length, providing the right amount of time to dig into each subject.
 (In terms of instruction, 3-mod courses are roughly equivalent to a full-year course at many schools.)
 Mods in a multi-mod course do not necessarily meet in consecutive terms, so the combination of classes and other activities a student takes changes each term.

-Just as there are 4 mods per term, there are 4 periods (we call them “arrangements”) in the school day, one for each mod.
+Just as there are 4 mods per term, there are 4 classes (we call them “arrangements”) in the school day, one for each mod.
 Though the time each is held varies from day to day, each is 75 minutes long, with breaks in between.
-In keeping with research on how to best structure time for busy high school students, the day includes time for clubs, homework, extra help, socializing, athletics, performing arts, relaxing, enjoying campus life.
+In keeping with research on how to best structure time for busy high school students, the day includes time for clubs, homework, extra help, socializing, athletics, performing arts, relaxing, and enjoying campus life.

-How does the schedule impact work load?
+How does the schedule affect work load?

 With 75-minute class periods, teachers can schedule exams and other big assessments when they are appropriate for the course, rather than during predetermined exam weeks.